December 18, 2020.

 A rubber-stamped FHC-C pickup.

-Other products, including some Model 1000 and 1100 Rhythm Chief pickups and ‘Hershey Bar’ pickups, had the same information rubber-stamped on their underside.
+Other products, including some Model 1000 and 1100 Rhythm Chief pickups and ‘Hershey Bar’ pickups, were similarly rubber-stamped on their underside.

 Some FH pickups had the last two digits of the year of manufacture stamped on the small metal tab normally covered by a black plastic sleeve.
 The FH pickup’s cover can be removed easily with some care, as it is a push-fit and not soldered or glued in position during assembly.

 The Company name was also stamped on the underside of some products and while not as accurate as a precise date, this at least establishes a period.
 See Company History page for more information on Company name evolution.